-Webinar #4 - Wildlife response in case of an oil spill - 13 July 2021
+13/07/2021 - Webinar #4: Wildlife response in case of an oil spill

-In this fourth session, experts from Sea Alarm and SANCCOB shared their experience through case studies, and presented the oiled wildlife response objectives and management, as well as the importance of including a dedicated policy in the NOSCP - thus providing the international audience with the key concepts and solutions in oiled wildlife response preparedness, as well as the various techniques, policies and operating procedures to protect and restore oiled wildlife.
+This fourth episode was dedicated to wild-life response in case of an oil spill.
+For this webinar, leading international experts from Sea Alarm and SANCCOB shared their experience through case studies, and presented the oiled wildlife response objectives and management, as well as the importance of including a dedicated policy in the NOSCP.
+View recording & download material on the GI WACAF website.